DonCharlesLambert/Life-Is-Good/README.md

 self.player_one = self.create_sasori(False, self.PLAYER_ONE_POSITION)
 self.player_two = self.create_deidara(False, self.PLAYER_TWO_POSITION)
 ```
-You can also change the fighter creator method to play as other characters:
+You can also change which method is invoked in order to play as other characters:

 ```python
 self.player_one = self.create_kisame(False, self.PLAYER_ONE_POSITION)